Updated: July 23, 2024 7 mins read Published: October 11, 2018

 How Machine Learning Algorithms Make Self-Driving Cars a Reality

-Applied in a self-driving car, machine learning is a powerful technology.
-Self-driving cars using machine learning will define the future of the transportation industry.
+A self-driving car project using machine learning is a powerful technology.
+Self-driving cars and machine learning will define the future of the transportation industry.
 And it’s no secret that they’re a perfect match.
 Machine learning algorithms are most commonly used in autonomous vehicles for perception and decision-making.
 But there are a lot more algorithms and possibilities to discover for self-driving cars using machine learning.
 For instance, you can even apply machine learning to autonomous navigation and recognition of a driver’s state.

-Today, there are plenty of things that self-driving cars can already do using machine learning.
+Today, there are plenty of capabilities of applying machine learning for self-driving cars.
 And they’ll be capable of even more in future.
 So when vehicles become fully autonomous, you’ll know exactly what drove the change.

 Ask our automotive experts at Intellias about other machine learning algorithms used in autonomous vehicles.